 the main character sanako is goth to her core. she likes splatter films and taxidermy and human organs. her best friend is an anatomy mannequin. this is portrayed as both a nasty part of her character but also what makes her herself and she thankfully doesn't change by the end.

 what i dont understand is the existence of the gothic lolita gag characters (called the goth loli girls in the dub).
 This show is in no means a love letter to goth girls because of the running gags these shitty characters do.
-They are portrayed as first and foremost ugly, annoying, out of touch, and given undetailed basic gothic lolita outfits.
+They are portrayed first and foremost as ugly, annoying, out of touch, and given undetailed basic gothic lolita outfits.
 They are the only goth characters in this show apart of sanako.
 Thats especially bad for a show about the way apperances affect someone's life.

 it would be insensitive of me to fall into a double standard about sexual portrayals of minors in anime.
 Its not as egregious as many anime targeted towards men, but I can't pretend its not there. the opening is pretty bad tho why are they naked why are there feet angles.